DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

-S# LAB 2 FM Modulation & Radio
+# LAB 2 FM Modulation & Radio

 ## Objective of the Lab
 This lab aim to accomplish the following using GNURadio Software and SDR Radio Reciver Kit: